Implementation of Vicsek dynamics

 - and a

-object to combined them together
+Simulationobject to combined them together

 We want now to think of our problem more concretely.
 First, our simulation needs to start from an initila configuration.
 This means that the particles composing the model need to be place somewhere in space and oriented in some direction.

-object we equipped it with member variables precisely to determine that:
+Indeed, when we designed our Particle object we equipped it with member variables precisely to determine that:

 - the

-coordinates - the orientation
+xandycoordinates - the orientation

 theta

-The simplest choice we can make is to choose these at random using the uniform distribution. for this purpose, we have also equipped the System
+The simplest choice we can make is to choose these at random using the uniform distribution. for this purpose, we have also equipped the System class with a member function uniform that precisely samples that distribution.

-So, the idea is now to combine these various pieces together into a new member function for the System
+So, the idea is now to combine these various pieces together into a new member function for the System class to initialise the system.

 How do we make the various classes communicate?
-We are working from the System
+We are working from the System class, which has instances of both the Box and the Particle class as member variables.
+You should have

 - a

-definition - a vector of
+simulationBoxinstance in theSystemdefinition - a vector of

 So, to sample a position within the simulation box we simply pick random numbers between 0 and and the box side.
 And for this, we can use the features that we have specified for every object.